gccarvalhal/Recommendation_System_Restaurants/README.md

 1)	**Download Files:**
 2)	**Download Script:**

-_(make sure you have downloaded Keras and Pytorch on your computer to run the script)_
+_(make sure you have downloaded Python on your computer to run the script)_